7 Best Green Cleaners for Your Home (and 4 to avoid)

 Do green cleaning products actually work?

-Much like your regular cleaners, some brands are good and other aren’t.
-When you find a good one, it will clean as well if not better than it’s chemical counterpart.
-Here are the green cleaners I have found stack up to the competition…
+Much like your regular cleaners, some brands are good and others aren’t.
+When you find a good one, it will clean as well, if not better, than it’s chemical counterpart.
+Here are the green cleaners I have found that stack up to the competition…

 Laundry Detergent: Method

 Gentle on clothes, tough on stains, and smells great to boot!
-One thing to note if you use Method’s detergents, they are highly concentrated.
+One thing to note if you use Method’s detergents is that they are highly concentrated.
 A little bit goes a long way.
-I was a bit heavy handed the first time I used it and it didn’t completely rinse out.
+I was a bit heavy handed the first time I used it, and it didn’t completely rinse out.
 I’m glad I gave it another try (realizing it was really my error and not theirs).
-When I used the appropriate amount the clothes came out soft and clean.
+When I used the appropriate amount, the clothes came out soft and clean.
 I personally like the Lavender Cedar scent, but they have a fragrance-free type if that’s what you prefer.
 It’s cloth diaper and HE-washer safe.

 All Purpose Cleaner: Seventh Generation